COP26: Greenpeace demands faster, more ambitious response to climate emergency, Covid | Science-Environment

 In a similar view, Morgan said that governments must reduce emissions at home and stop shifting that responsibility to more vulnerable communities, through carbon offsetting schemes that compromise their livelihoods.

-Morgan said that if they wanted to, the G20 leaders could help solve COVID-19 with a TRIPS (Trade-Related Aspects of Intellectual Property Rights) waiver to enable countries around the world to produce generic vaccines, treatments and diagnostics that will allow poorer countries to protect their people equitably.
-"Publicly-funded research that led to the vaccine must lead to a People's Vaccine," she said.
+Morgan said that if they wanted to, the G20 leaders could help solve COVID-19 with a TRIPS waiver to enable countries around the woresearch that led to the vaccine must lead to a People's Vaccine," she said.
+Greenpeace India's Jacob said that COP26 is one of the important opportunities for world leaders to show their strong commitment to tackle the climate breakdown.
+"The world leaders must commit and act towards achieving the ambitious goal of limiting global temperature rise to 1.5C.
+It is also pertinent to remember that most developed countries have not met their climate commitments or their responsibility towards the vulnerable countries," Jacob said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)